Examining personal digital devices at the Canadian border

 Statistics

-The CBSA examines travellers' personal digital devices when there are concerns that they may contain a contravention or evidence of a contravention of Canadian border laws.
+The CBSA examines travellers' personal digital devices when officers have indicators or concerns that border laws may have been contravened and the law on which the officer relies allows such examination.
 Personal digital device examinations are not conducted as a matter of course, however, they are highly effective in uncovering prohibited and harmful contraband.

 The CBSA has been tracking the frequency of personal digital device examinations since .
-From to , only 0.008% of all travellers who were processed at the border had their personal digital devices examined.
+From to , only 0.007% of all travellers and their goods that were processed at the border were subject to personal digital devices examinations.

-Of these examinations, 37.8% resulted in the detection of a customs or immigration-related contravention.
-These contraventions ranged from evidence of money laundering, the discovery of prohibited goods that pose a threat to public safety (e.g., child pornography or obscenity), and undervalued or undeclared goods.
+Of these examinations, 37.9% resulted in the detection of a customs or immigration-related contravention.
+These contraventions ranged from evidence of money laundering, the interception of prohibited goods that pose a threat to public safety (e.g., child sexual abuse and exploitation material or obscenity), and undervalued or undeclared goods.

 In the number of personal digital device examinations decreased, corresponding to the reduced traveller volumes due to COVID-19 border measures.
 Nearing the end of , traveller volumes began to steadily increase with the easing of COVID-19 border restrictions.
 The following tables show the number of personal digital device examinations conducted by the CBSA each month.
 These statistics are updated on a bi-annual basis.